HanSJin/AVAudio-Equalizer/README.md

 ]
 ```

-Also you can change the detail values.
+Also you can change the detail values of equalizer.

 ```swift
 EQNode.bands[index].gain = 0.5 // set +0.5dB
 ```

-## Music reference
+## Source of music

 This project contains bensound-energy.mp3 as a sound sample.
 You can check the source of this music [here](https://www.bensound.com/royalty-free-music/track/energy).